Type-aware LLM-based Regression Test Generation for Python Programs: Motivation

-We employ the unit test generation tool CodaMosa \cite{Codamosa} to generate test cases for the \texttt{get\_custom\_loader} function.
-Initially, CodaMosa utilizes search-based software testing (SBST) to produce simple test cases, as shown in Listing~\ref{motivation-SBST}.
-The test case sets \texttt{bool\_0} to True and passes it to \texttt{get\_custom\_loader}.
-However, since the constructor of \texttt{CustomLoader} accesses members of the \texttt{ig\_obj} parameter, any instantiation of \texttt{CustomLoader} results in a runtime error, preventing further improvements in coverage.
+We employ the unit test generation tool CodaMosa \cite{Codamosa} to generate test cases for the function \texttt{get\_custom\_loader}.
+Initially, CodaMosa utilizes search-based software testing (SBST) approach to produce simple test cases, as shown in Listing~\ref{motivation-SBST}.
+This test case sets \texttt{bool\_0} to \texttt{True} and passes it to \texttt{get\_custom\_loader}.
+However, since the constructor of \texttt{CustomLoader} accesses members of \texttt{ig\_obj}, when \texttt{ig\_obj} is initialized as boolean, the execution of \texttt{CustomLoader}'s instantiation will result in a runtime error, preventing further improvements in coverage.
 When SBST fails to enhance coverage, CodaMosa activates the large language model to generate test cases.
-One of the test cases generated by GPT-4o is shown in Listing~\ref{motivation-CodaMosa}.
-In this case, GPT-4o constructs the \texttt{ImportGraph} class and ensures that all members accessed by the \texttt{\_\_init\_\_} function of \texttt{CustomLoader} are present, thus preventing run-time errors.
-However, due to the absence of explicit type information for \texttt{ig\_obj}, GPT-4o is unable to infer the exact implementations of methods such as \texttt{create\_edge}.
+One of the test cases generated by LLM is shown in Listing~\ref{motivation-CodaMosa}.
+In this case, LLM mocks a class named \texttt{MockImportGraph} and uses its instance as the parameter of \texttt{get\_custom\_loader}. \texttt{MockImportGraph} class ensures that all members accessed by the \texttt{\_\_init\_\_} function of \texttt{CustomLoader} are present, thus preventing run-time errors.
+However, due to the absence of explicit type information for \texttt{ig\_obj}, LLM is unable to infer the exact implementations of methods such as \texttt{create\_node}.
 Instead, it relies solely on method names to approximate their behavior, leading to inconsistencies between the generated test case and the actual implementation.
-CodaMosa then makes 16 additional attempts, all of which fail.
-The primary cause of this failure is that CodaMosa does not provide type information in its prompts, preventing GPT-4o from generating semantically valid test cases.
+CodaMosa then makes 16 additional attempts, and all of which fail.
+The primary cause of this failure is that CodaMosa does not provide type information in its prompts, preventing LLM from generating semantically valid test cases.

 To infer the type of \texttt{ig\_obj}, we employ Hityper~\cite{peng2022static}, which is the state-of-the-art tool for type inference.
 However, Hityper incorrectly infers \texttt{ig\_obj} as a \texttt{str} type.
 This incorrect inference arises because \texttt{ig\_obj} is a function parameter without any direct assignment statements to aid type inference.
 Moreover, since \texttt{ig\_obj} is a user-defined type, the deep learning component of Hityper struggles to infer its type accurately.